bGZo/soul/pages/Spring in Action.md

         - 3.1.4 插入数据
           collapsed:: true
           - `Class GeneratedKeyHolder`
-            define:: The standard implementation of the [`KeyHolder`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jdbc/support/KeyHolder.html) interface, to be used for holding auto-generated keys (as potentially returned by JDBC insert statements).
+            mark:: The standard implementation of the [`KeyHolder`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jdbc/support/KeyHolder.html) interface, to be used for holding auto-generated keys (as potentially returned by JDBC insert statements).
 Create an instance of this class for each insert operation, and pass it to the corresponding [`JdbcTemplate`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jdbc/core/JdbcTemplate.html) or [`SqlUpdate`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jdbc/object/SqlUpdate.html) methods. mark:: [GeneratedKeyHolder (Spring Framework 6.0.4 API)](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jdbc/support/GeneratedKeyHolder.html)
           - `Class PreparedStatementCreatorFactory`
-            define:: Helper class that efficiently **creates multiple PreparedStatementCreator objects with different parameters based on an SQL statement and a single set of parameter declarations**. mark:: [PreparedStatementCreatorFactory (Spring Framework 6.0.4 API)](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jdbc/core/PreparedStatementCreatorFactory.html)
+            mark:: Helper class that efficiently **creates multiple PreparedStatementCreator objects with different parameters based on an SQL statement and a single set of parameter declarations**. mark:: [PreparedStatementCreatorFactory (Spring Framework 6.0.4 API)](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jdbc/core/PreparedStatementCreatorFactory.html)
           - `Interface PreparedStatementCreator`
-            define:: One of the two central callback interfaces used by the JdbcTemplate class. **This interface creates a PreparedStatement given a connection, provided by the JdbcTemplate class.** Implementations are responsible for providing SQL and any necessary parameters.
+            mark:: One of the two central callback interfaces used by the JdbcTemplate class. **This interface creates a PreparedStatement given a connection, provided by the JdbcTemplate class.** Implementations are responsible for providing SQL and any necessary parameters.
 Implementations do not need to concern themselves with SQLExceptions that may be thrown from operations they attempt.
 The JdbcTemplate class will catch and handle SQLExceptions appropriately.
 A PreparedStatementCreator should also implement the SqlProvider interface if it is able to provide the SQL it uses for PreparedStatement creation.
 This allows for better contextual information in case of exceptions.
       - 使用Spring Data JDBC
         - 添加依赖
           collapsed:: true